Copula Conformal Prediction for Multi-step Time Series Forecasting: Background

 \subsection{Copula and Its Properties}

-In this paper we will model the dependency between time step's uncertainty with copulas.
 Copula is a concept from statistics that describes the dependency structure in a multivariate distribution.
-We can use Copulas to capture the joint distribution for multiple future time steps.
-This section will briefly introduce its notations and concepts. \begin{definition}[Copula] Given a random vector $(X_1,\cdots X_k)$, define the marginal cumulative density function (CDF) for each variable $X_h, h\in \{1, \ldots, k\}$ as
+It has also been used in generative models for multivariate time series \citep{salinas2019high, drouin2022tactis}.
+We can use copulas to capture the joint distribution for multiple future time steps.
+We briefly introduce its notations and concepts. \begin{definition}[Copula] Given a random vector $(X_1,\cdots X_k)$, define the marginal cumulative density function (CDF) for each variable $X_h, h\in \{1, \ldots, k\}$ as

 The copula of $(X_1, \cdots X_k)$ is the joint CDF of $(F_1(X_1), \cdots, F_k(X_k))$, written as